sakav1111/sakav1111.github.io/_posts/2019-11-28-Hibernate Interview Questions.md

-It will inserted or updated the record into STOCK table and call another insert or update statement (cascade=”save-update”) on StockDailyRecord.
+It will inserted or updated the record into STOCK table and call another insert or update statement (cascade="save-update") on StockDailyRecord.
 [More detail example here…](http://www.mkyong.com/hibernate/hibernate-cascade-example-save-update-delete-and-delete-orphan/)

 #### Conclusion

-In short, the “inverse” is decide which side will update the foreign key, while “cascade” is decide what’s the follow by operation should execute.
+In short, the “inverse" is decide which side will update the foreign key, while “cascade" is decide what’s the follow by operation should execute.
 Both are look quite similar in relationship, but it’s totally two different things.
 Hibernate developers are worth to spend time to research on it, because misunderstand the concept or misuse it will bring serious performance or data integrity issue in